Real gamma distribution on analytic bundles of flag varieties: Conclusion

 \section{Conclusion}

-In this paper, only the real gamma distribution has been considered, but all of them should be possibly extended to the complex case.
-Also, for $T_{1\frac{1}{2}}$, $T_{2}$, $T_{3}$, results can be established in parallel.
-The complex matrix normal distribution is crucial in the works of \cite{dyson1962statistical}.
-In terms of the origin of these four simultaneous diagonalisations, standard references such as \cite{Pajor2009OnTL} considered the sum of rank one matrices, representative for $T_{2}$, and \cite{Mei2021OnSV} studied the singular value decomposition of matrices with general independent columns, viewed as $T_{1\frac{1}{2}}$.
-For $T_1$, it may be seen as the most general form for the spectral decomposition.
+In this paper, only the real gamma distribution has been considered, so extensions to the complex case remain future work.
+Also, for $T_{1\frac{1}{2}}$, $T_{2}$, and $T_{3}$, results can be established in parallel.
+In terms of similar results of flag varieties like Theorem \ref{thm: flag}, the classification remains rather interesting and far from complete.
+Here, this article only tries to throw a pebble in this way.

+The complex matrix normal distribution is crucial in the works of \cite{dyson1962statistical} due to physical reasoning.
+For the origin of these four simultaneous diagonalisations $T_1,T_{1\frac{1}{2}},T_2,$ and $T_3$, standard references such as \cite{Pajor2009OnTL} considered the sum of rank one matrices, representative for $T_{2}$, and \cite{Mei2021OnSV} studied the singular value decomposition of matrices with general independent columns, viewed as $T_{1\frac{1}{2}}$.
+However, as seen in Theorem \ref{lem: dykstral70}, linear independence in random vectors differs from that in constant ones, so for $T_1$, it may be seen as the most general form for the spectral decomposition by similar Dykstral arguments.

+Moving from basic hypergeometric functions to Macdonald and Koornwinder polynomials involves a shift toward $(q,t)$-deformations and more structured symmetries.
+The key difficulty is a change in the root system as described by \cite{Opdam1989}, which causes the integration measure to deform in a very algebraic way.
+Geometric explanation for zonal polynomials in the real, complex, or quaternion domains $\mathbb R, \mathbb C, \mathbb H$ tends to break down when the measure gains extra $(q,t)$-parameters.
+To build a useful configuration space here, one usually has to set aside direct geometry and work inside affine Hecke algebras instead, like \cite{macdonald2003affine}.
+Thus, there are also interesting links between the statistics and the representation theory.